-• 20 faculty development programmes for teachers in which 600 teachers participated, 25 student training programmes in which 750 students participated, 6 training programmes for professionals and SMEs in which 200 persons participated, 10 sci-lab training programmes in which 300 students and teachers participated, student project works, internships, and fellowship programmes were conducted.
+- 20 faculty development programmes for teachers in which 600 teachers participated, 25 student training programmes in which 750 students participated, 6 training programmes for professionals and SMEs in which 200 persons participated, 10 Sci-lab training programmes in which 300 students and teachers participated, Student project works, Internships, and Fellowship programmes are conducted. - Launched Assistive Technology products such as T-slide mouse, flip mouse and on-screen Malayalam keyboard. - FOSS cell co-ordinators meet up has been conducted and 45 co-ordinators attended.

-- Launched assistive technology products such as T-slide mouse, flip mouse, and on-screen Malayalam keyboard. - FOSS cell co-ordinators meet was conducted and 45 co-ordinators attended. - Training provided to government employees on FOSS solutions and malayalam computing in 62 batches.
-1700 employees participated. - International conference Swathanthra 2017 in which 300 students and professionals participated. - Completed first phase of Malayalam screen reader for visually challenged with DTE. - Conducted 5 women hackathon sessions, 1 winter school for women, 2 back-to-work programmes, and 2 faculty development programmes. - Hardware team conducted international workshops and conducted 2 summer camps for school students. - Designed a localised version of Tablexia, a modern educational application aiming to support the development of cognitive abilities, primarily for children who are differently abled. - Completed Gcompris Malayalam website and Malayalam audio to Gcompris applications project work. - Under fellowship programme, 8 out of 15 fellows joined ICFOSS and they are engaged in different research projects. - Completed integration and functional testing of already implemented functionalities and completed installation and setting up iDempiere. - Developed a first-level prototype having the features for creating, modifying, transferring and closing an office file. - Conducted training on "LoRaWAN and RISCV for IoT" at CET and Summer School on IoT. - Conducted workshop on "LoRa in a Box" at Science Hack Day 2019, organised 2-day bootcamp on "creating a RISC-V Microcontroller using Chisel," conducted workshop on "RISC-V CPU Design using Chisel" at TrEst Research Park. - Conducted one day workshop on product development using Free CAD at different colleges at 12 districts. - 9.
+- Training to Government Employees on FOSS Solutions and Malayalam Computing in 62 batches and 1700 employees participated. - International conference Swathanthra 2017 in which 300 students and professionals participated. - Completed first phase of Malayalam screen reader for visually challenged with DTE. - Conducted 5 women hackathon sessions, 1 winter school for women, 2 back-to-work programmes, and 2 faculty development programmes. - Hardware team conducted international workshops and conducted 2 summer camps for school students. - Designed a localised version of Tablexia, a modern educational application aiming to support the development of cognitive abilities, primarily for children who are differently abled. - Completed Geompris Malayalam website and Malayalam audio to Geompris applications project work. - Under fellowship programme, 8 out of 15 fellows joined ICFOSS and they are engaged in different research projects. - Completed integration and functional testing of already implemented functionalities and completed installation and setting up iDempiere. - Developed a first-level prototype having the features for creating, modifying, transferring and closing an office file. - Coducted training on "LoRaWAN and RISCV for IoT" at CET and Summer School on IoT. - Conducted workshop on "LoRa in a Box" at Science Hack Day 2019, organised 2-day bootcamp on "creating a RISC-V Microcontroller using Chisel," conducted workshop on "RISC-V CPU Design using Chisel" at TrEst Research Park. - FOSS cell co-ordinators meet up has been conducted and 45 co-ordinators attended. - Conducted one day workshop on product development using FreeCAD at different colleges at 12 districts. - 9.
 Kerala Startup Mission (KSUM).
 Kerala Startup Mission (KSUM) is the nodal agency of Government of Kerala for implementing the entrepreneurship development and incubation activities in the State.
 Kerala Start up Mission, formerly known as "Technopark Technology Business Incubator" is India's first successful non-academic business incubator.
 It started operations in 2007.

-The objective of the Mission is to identify and develop entrepreneurial talents among youth and students in Kerala, address the technology based entrepreneurship development requirements in the traditional sectors of Kerala, build appropriate training programmes suitable for Kerala's socio-economic culture, identify niche market for technology products and services, interfacing and networking among academic, research and development institutions, industries and financial institutions, establishing a platform for speedy commercialisation of the technologies developed in the institutes to reach the end-users.
+The objective of the Mission is to identify and develop entrepreneurial talents among youth and students in Kerala, address the technology based entrepreneurship development requirements in the traditional sectors of Kerala, build appropriate training programmes suitable for Kerala's socioeconomic culture, identify market niche for technology products and services, interfacing and networking among academic, research and development institutions, industries and financial institutions, establishing a platform for speedy commercialisation of the technologies developed in the institutes to reach the end-users.

-Under the banner of KSUM and several of its sector-specific partner organisations, there are presently 2900 registered start-ups, more than 4 lakh square feet of incubation space, 40 incubators, 280 mini-incubators, more than 230 Innovation and Entrepreneurship Development Cells (IEDC), all of which are evenly distributed across various districts and cities such as Kochi, Thiruvananthapuram, and Kozhikode.
+Under the banner of KSUM and several of its sector-specific partner organisations, there are presently 2900 registered start-ups, more than 4 lakh square feet of incubation space, 40 incubators, 280 mini-incubators, more than 230 Innovation and Entrepreneurship Development Cells (IEDC), all of which are evenly distributed across various districts and cities such as Kochi, Trivandrum, and Calicut.
 Many of these facilities also house advanced labs that focus on sectors such as hardware, biotechnology, electronics and advanced computing.

-Since 2016, 2900 startups have emerged providing employment to 20,400 persons.
-Out of 2900 startups, 13 per cent were registered in the first three quarters of 2019 alone.
+Since 2016, number of startups are 2900, employment generated are 20400 numbers and funding disclosed was Rs 1064 crore.
+Out of 2900 startups, 13 per cent were registered in the first three quarters in 2019 alone.